mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 Then next, the fifth one is a kind of *spontaneous attention*.
 So immediately you spontaneously pay attention to your object.

-Those find minds *always* work, whatever you do.
+Those five minds *always* work, whatever you do.
 As long as you are alive, [they] work.
-Through these five functions of your mind, we can accept, we can understand, we can discriminate, we can separate, we can synthesize, an understanding.
+Through these five functions of your mind, we can accept, we can understand, we can discriminate, we can separate.
+We can synthesize an understanding.

 (*Transcriber’s Note:* These five consciousnesses or functions of the mind are *sparśa* (contact), *vedanā*  (feeling or reception), *saṃjñā* (perception), *cetanā* (thought), and *citta* (mind).
 For another presentation on these five, see [“Taking Care of Karma”](1980-07-04-Karma-Taking-Care-of-Karma).)